-- 1 Down Firing Vs Front Firing Subwoofers
+- 1 Down Firing vs. Front Firing Subwoofers

-- 3 When You Can’t Put A Subwoofer On Its Side
+- 3 When You Can’t Put a Subwoofer on Its Side

-- 4 How to Place a Subwoofer on its Side
+- 4 Where to Put a Subwoofer

-Down Firing Vs Front Firing Subwoofers
+Down Firing vs. Front Firing Subwoofers

-However, front-firing subwoofers can be placed on their sides provided that the speaker faces the listening area.
-You can place it on its side but only one axis can be rotated.
+However, front-firing subwoofers can be placed on their sides, provided that the speaker faces the listening area.
+You can place it on its side, but only one axis can be rotated.
 This shouldn’t be a problem in most cases.

-Subwoofers that are front-firing must face the listening area.
+Front-firing subwoofers must face the listening area.
 For example, if you place it on its side, the speaker will face sideways.
 This will reduce the bass that you hear.

 Your sound will be muffled if you have a front-firing or down-firing subwoofer.
 The speaker is not calibrated to allow floor amplification.
 It is possible that the speaker does not rest above the floor, making amplifying the sound impossible.